 Although you made the contributions from your after-tax pay, when you claim a tax deduction, your super fund treats them as before-tax (concessional) contributions.

-This means you pay the 15% super contributions tax (or 30% if you earn more than $250,000/year).
+This means you pay the 15% super contributions tax (or 30% if your income and before-tax contributions equal more than $250,000/year).
 If you haven't given your super fund your tax file number (TFN), the super tax rate may be higher.

 How much you'll benefit from claiming a tax deduction on your super contributions depends on your normal tax rate, and how much your super contribution is reduced by when you claim a tax deduction on it.